jnyfah/jnyfah.github.io/_posts/phanes.md

 export DirectoryTree build_tree(const std::filesystem::path& root);
 ```

-Getting this to work with CMake took some patience.
-The combination that gave the most consistent results was **CMake 3.28+ with Ninja** as the generator — Ninja handles module dependency scanning well and avoids a lot of the friction that comes up with other generators.
-If you are trying to use C++23 modules in a real project today, that's the path of least resistance.
+Getting this working with CMake took some patience.
+The combination that gave me the most consistent results was CMake 3.28+ with Ninja as the generator.
+Ninja handled module dependency scanning much better and avoided a lot of the friction I ran into with other setups.

-That said, the interesting part of this project is not the build system — it's what happens at runtime.
+That said, the interesting part of this project is not the build system.

-slow build to introduce Part 2 here ????
+It is what happens at runtime.

+And in the next part, that runtime gets its first upgrade: replacing this naive DFS traversal with a thread pool.